Constructing group actions on quasi-trees and applications to mapping class groups: Mapping class group

 By contrast, semisimple actions of mapping class groups on $CAT(0)$ spaces always have the property that Dehn twists are elliptic (see \cite{bridson}).
 From (i) it follows that a Dehn twist has linear growth in the word length of $\Gamma$, therefore in $MCG(\Sigma)$ (known by \cite{FLM}).

 \begin{proof} If $\Gamma$ is the subgroup of Proposition \ref{collections} or if $\gamma$ is as in (ii) and $\Gamma=MCG(\Sigma)$ then the $\Gamma$-orbit of $\gamma$ consists of pairwise intersecting curves.
 Let $\bY$ be this orbit and consider the action of $G$ on the quasi-tree of curve complexes $\cC(\bY)$.
 Since each curve complex $\cC(g\gamma)$ is quasi-isometric to a line (and they are all isometric to each other), it follows from Theorem \ref{bottleneck} that $\cC(\bY)$ is a quasi-tree.
 Since a nontrivial power of $f$ acts as a hyperbolic isometry on $\cC(\gamma)$ the claim follows.
-The last statement is a consequence, for example, of Corollary \ref{masur-minsky1}. \end{proof}
+The quasi-axis of $f^k$ is the curve complex $\cC(\gamma)$ and the non-parallel translates are $\cC(g\gamma)$ where $g$ doesn't fix $\gamma$.
+Since the projection of $\cC(g\gamma)$ to $\cC(\gamma)$ has diameter 1, the last statement is a consequence of Theorem A. \end{proof}

-Here is another related application.
-Recall \cite{gromov:hyp} that the {\em Rips complex}, $R_d(\cG)$ of a graph $\cG$ is a complex whose vertices are the vertices of $\cG$ and a simplex is a collection of vertices whose pairwise distance is $\le d$.
-Rips has shown that if $\cG$ is $\delta$-hyperbolic then for $d$ sufficiently large, $R_d(\cG)$ is contractible.
-It has been hoped that with the same assumptions, for $d$ sufficiently large $R_d(\cG)$ is $CAT(0)$.
+Here is another related application to the Rips complex, $P_d(\cG)$, of a graph $\cG$.
+Rips has shown that if $\cG$ is $\delta$-hyperbolic then for $d$ sufficiently large, $P_d(\cG)$ is contractible \cite{gromov:hyp}.
+It has been hoped that with the same assumptions, for $d$ sufficiently large $P_d(\cG)$ is $CAT(0)$.
 The quasi-tree given by (ii) gives a counter-example to this conjecture, at least for infinite valence graphs.

 \begin{cor} There exist infinite diameter, infinite valence graphs that are quasi-isometric to trees but whose Rips complex is never $CAT(0)$. \end{cor}